 The definition of plagiarism is: Copying or imitating the language, ideas, and thoughts of another writer and passing them off as your own original work.
-Specific examples of plagiarism that is not tolerated are:
+Specific examples of plagiarism that are not tolerated are:

-- Copying or rephrasing another student's work. - Taking material from Internet sources and using it as your own, even if some words are changed. - Having someone else write an assignment or rephrase any part of an assignment (not just proofread it). - Directly copying student aids (for example, CliffsNotes), critical sources, or reference materials in part or in whole without acknowledgment. - Indirect reproduction of student aids, such as CliffsNotes, critical sources, or reference materials by rephrasing ideas borrowed from them without acknowledgment. - Students who plagiarize will be held to the discipline for Cheating in the student code of conduct above.
+- Copying or rephrasing another student's work. - Taking material from Internet sources and using it as your own, even if some words are changed. - Having someone else write an assignment or rephrase any part of an assignment (not just proofread it). - Directly copying student aids, critical sources, AI or reference materials in part or in whole without acknowledgment. - Indirect reproduction of student aids, critical sources, or reference materials by rephrasing ideas borrowed from them without acknowledgment. - Students who plagiarize will be held to the discipline for Cheating in the Student Code of Conduct above.